What does an Apple Watch do – Apple Watch features (2025)

 Track health and fitness

-Among the Apple Watch uses, tracking your health and fitness status is one of the most useful Apple Watch functions.
+Among the Apple Watch uses, tracking your health and fitness status is one of the most useful benefits of Apple Watch.

 The app does this by setting and tracking three daily targets: to sit less (your target is to stand for at least one minute in each of at least 12 separate hours), to move around more (measured according to the calories you burn), and to log 30 minutes of brisk activity every day.